Hundreds of Honduran migrants set out for US amid pandemic

 The departure of the new group was reminiscent of a migrant caravan that formed two years ago shortly before U.S. midterm elections.
 It became a hot issue in the campaign, fueling anti-immigrant rhetoric.
 While the caravans draw attention, they really only account for a small fraction of the daily migration flow by small groups that pass unnoticed through Central America and Mexico.

-The group that arrived at the Guatemala border on Thursday had set out walking the previous night from San Pedro Sula, jumping the gun on their own scheduled departure.

-Guatemalan immigration authorities said Thursday that more than 500 were being processed at the Corinto crossing, but most lacked required identification documents.
-Authorities planned to register those entering the country and offer voluntary assisted return to those willing to turn back.
-AP journalists saw others crossing the border illegally near the formal crossing.
+Already halfway to Guatemala City, Martínez and his companions had advanced on foot and with the occasional ride.
+They said they all carried masks but weren’t worried about the pandemic.

+The larger group that set out Wednesday night appeared to be mostly young men, though there were the occasional small children being pushed in strollers.

+At the border, Guatemalan officials were asking the migrants to provide documents showing a negative COVID-19 test — even though last week they said they wouldn’t require a test for those spending less than 72 hours in the country.

+But about 2,000 migrants hustled through without registering.
+In addition, AP journalists saw others crossing the border illegally near the formal crossing.
+There were no reports of violence.

+Guatemala’s military said it was establishing interior checkpoints to review migrants’ documents.
+In the past, authorities have set up roadblocks deeper in the country to winnow down larger groups.
 A regional agreement allows citizens of Honduras to transit through Guatemala.

-Guatemalan officials were requiring the migrants to provide documents showing a negative COVID-19 test — even though last week they said they wouldn’t require a test for those spending less than 72 hours in the country.
-Dozens of Guatemalan police and soldiers maintained order.

-Those who walked down dark streets Wednesday night away from San Pedro Sula’s bus station carried small knapsacks, and many wore masks.
-They appeared to be mostly young men, though there were the occasional small children being pushed in strollers.

-Governments throughout the region made it known they were watching Wednesday.
 Mexico’s immigration agency said in a statement that it would enforce “safe, orderly and legal” migration and not do anything to promote the formation of a caravan.
 The U.S. Embassy in Honduras said on Twitter Wednesday that migration to the U.S. was more difficult than ever right now — and more dangerous because of the coronavirus.

 But the factors driving migrants to leave Central America certainly haven’t eased during the pandemic.
 As economies have suffered, there are ever fewer jobs to be had, and the struggle for families to put food on the table has only worsened.
 Some migrants also cited the ever-present high rate of crime.